elhamgh23/CityOfla/README.md

 3. Run the cells to process the data and generate insights.
 4. Review the structured CSV file (`cityofla_jobs.csv`) for final results.

-## Contact
-For questions or contributions, please reach out to the project maintainers.

----
-**Note**: This project is intended for analytical and research purposes only.